hrishikeshnikam2000/Face_mask_detector/README.md

 This is A face mask detector project and it detects wheather or not the person in front of the camera is wearing a mask or not.

-Makes use of CMAKE , OPENCV2, FACE_RECEGNITION libraries
+Makes use of TENSORFLOW, KERAS , OPENCV2, FACE_RECEGNITION and NUMPY libraries.